headspace

 Creative Coping is a 5-week program for young people aged 12-15yrs to manage their physical and emotional wellbeing with creative coping skills.
 We will cover ways to become friends with your nervous system, cope with emotions and develop healthier connections with self and others.

-We meet in our group room, a quiet space with lounges, fidgets, weighted blankets and all that you need to feel comfortable to participate.
-We will also share afternoon snacks!
+Creative Coping meets in our group room; a quiet space with lounges, fidgets, weighted blankets and all that you need to feel comfortable to participate.
+We also share afternoon snacks!

 Each week you will learn to notice when your body and mind feels safe and connected.
 Feeling safe and connected helps us to manage our emotions and feel empowered to know what to do when moments in life become challenging.
 By the end of the program, you will have a creative coping toolkit specific to you and your body to use with life’s ups and downs.